redtreevole/Foss2020Team6project/README.md

 Goal: create R script with JupyterLab to download and analyze the modis products to detect the impact of forest fires on vegetation growth/productivity at the watershed scale.

-### Practive Cyverse tutorials / Visualization tool for FFP project
+### Practice Cyverse tutorials / Develop visualization tool for FFP project
 Group member: JaeJin

-Goal: study Cyverse environment, version control, and snakemake.
+Goal: study Cyverse environment, and develop visualization tool for FFP project